papivot/pace-docs/PKS High Availability.md

 Set up a session to watch the nodes and their status
 > ` watch -d kubectl get nodes -o wide`

 GO to your IaaS provider console and delete/destroy one of the worker nodes.
-Within a few minutes, the impa
+Within a few minutes, the impacted node goes from Ready to NonReady to missing from the kubectl output.

 ```shell
 Every 2.0s: kubectl get nodes -o wide                                                                                              Navneets-MBP.navlab.io: Fri Jun 21 14:21:05 2019